julianpoemp/clusterfy/README.md

 npm install clusterfy --save
 ````

+Furthermore, you need to install rxjs >= 7.5.0 and uuid >= 7.0.3 if not already installed.

 # Usage

 Clusterfy is a static class that can be called everywhere.
 At the entrypoint of your application you want to start the